How to Apply

 Completing a proposal and applying for a grant serves as a valuable experience in itself.
 It will help you clearly articulate your project objectives, pertinent background information, methods of study, the schedule for the project’s completion, how you will work with your faculty adviser, and how large a budget it will take to accomplish the project’s goals.
 In so doing, you will hone your planning and presentation skills, an additional benefit to the students whose scholarship ISLA supports.
 Undergraduates seeking support to present at conferences have different requirements.

 After determining the most appropriate type of award, read the following application guidelines below carefully before submitting a project proposal.
 This Self Editing Checklist might also be helpful to review.
-Don't forget to review post-award requirements as well.
+Don't forget to review Post-Award Requirements as well.

 All proposals for both graduate and undergraduate funding, with the exception of proposals for conference grants, must contain the following elements:

 A 100-200 word abstract describing the proposed project.
 This abstract should introduce your project and highlight your major goals.
 If you need assistance in drafting this section, see Purdue Owl's instructions for writing a descriptive abstract.
 Please note that the entire proposal should be double-spaced, with one-inch margins and a minimum font size of 12.

 The project description (no more than 3-5 pages double-spaced) should contain individual sections for the following: